AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

-# Cuda Memory Managed Utility
+# CUDA Memory Managed Utility

 In our second report we will answer three very important questions about CUDA Managed Memory Utility: